reg1reg1/Web-Security-Writeups/Mutillidae-2-solution/A1(Injection)/Other Injections/README.md

 		<pre>
 //Employee[UserName='a" or 1=1 ' and Password='']
 		</pre>
-		The payload shall be as follows for <b>both username and password</b>
+		The payload shall be as follows for <b>both username and password</b> fields.
 		<pre>
 a' or '1'='1'
 		</pre>